You Can Stay Where “The Bathtub King of Pittsburgh” Once Ruled

 However, the grand bones of the building, which was added to the Pittsburgh History & Landmarks Foundation Historic Landmarks list in 2000, remained intact — and formed the basis for a new boutique hotel.

-Part of HRI Properties and Marriott International’s Autograph Collection, The Industrialist Hotel, named in honor of Arrott — as well as the other early entrepreneurs who shaped Pittsburgh — is set to open in early May.
+Part of HRI Properties and Marriott International’s Autograph Collection, The Industrialist Hotel, named in honor of Arrott — as well as the other early entrepreneurs who shaped Pittsburgh — opened in May.

 General Manager Robert Brashler says the 124-room hotel, which includes three luxury suites, was inspired by Pittsburgh’s history as a steel capital.
 As such, the hotel’s upscale, Beaux-Arts-inspired design by New York-based Stonehill Taylor features a mix of cool grays and bright oranges reminiscent of a foundry’s smoke and molten metal.